Case

 3. Experimental principle

-This experiment uses the principle of electrochemical catalytic oxidation and uses BDD electrodes as the core reaction device to finally convert the organic matter in the water sample into CO2 and H2o.
+This experiment uses the principle of electrochemical oxidation and uses BDD electrode as the core reaction device to finally convert the organic matter in the water sample into CO2 and H2o.

 4.1 Anode: